-Ask/recap: When and how might you detect a case of malnutrition?
+Ask/recap: When and how might you detect a case of severe acute malnutrition?

-During home visits, check children for signs of severe malnutrition using the armband, especially those currently or recently ill.

-During a follow-up visit if a child was referred to a health centre.
+- During home visits, check children for signs of severe acute malnutrition using the armband (MUAC) and bilateral pitting oedema, especially those currently or recently ill.
+If the child qualifies, refer to health facility. - During a follow-up visit if a child was referred to a health centre.

-Contextualisation: if you are doing Community-based Management of Acute Malnutrition (CMAM) or community based follow up of acute malnutrition, it is likely that screening of acute malnutrition will be done via an alternative cadre, such as a formal CHW, or the person conducting iCCM, or specialised nutrition cadres or PD hearth, in which case ttC-HVs may refer to this person.
-If that doesn't exist ttC-HVs may conduct referrals, then follow up at home to make sure the family are giving the recommended care and attend regular appointments, as well as connecting the family to any other appropriate existing community programmes for nutrition.
+Contextualisation: if you are doing Community-based Management of Acute Malnutrition (CMAM) or community-based follow-up of acute malnutrition, it is likely that screening of acute malnutrition will be done via an alternative cadre, such as a formal CHW, or the person conducting iCCM, or specialised nutrition cadres or PD hearth, in which case ttC-HVs may refer to this person.
+If that doesn't exist, ttC-HVs may conduct referrals, then follow up at home to make sure the family is giving the recommended care and attending regular appointments, as well as connecting the family to any other appropriate existing community programmes for nutrition, including growth monitoring and promotion sessions.